 The partner’s share valuation may well require that you adjust your initial pro-rata result up or down depending on the status of control over the company.
 Discounts for lack of control may be significant.
 Imagine sitting at a board meeting where every decision made goes against your better judgement!
 If you are outvoted, you have to take what the majority shareholders want.
 In cases of private companies the minority discount could be pretty high.
 Selling such a minority ownership share of the business may be quite a challenge!

 Clearly state what is included in your business valuation result

 The takeaway is this: clearly state what business value you are measuring at the start of your project.
-Make sure you explain to your business valuation report readers what this is and what assumptions and adjustments you have made in order to produce your business valuation conclusion.
+Make sure you explain to your business valuation report readers what this is.
+And don’t forget to mention what assumptions and adjustments you have made in order to produce your business valuation conclusion.